-Echo Ridge Christian School has been educating students in Nevada County for 80 years.
+Echo Ridge Christian School has been educating students in Nevada County for over 80 years.
 Established in the 1930's, the doors opened in 1962 at our current location, we have been educating students in grades K-8 since that time.

 Our teachers are enthusiastic and passionate about serving God and inspiring children to reach their full potential.
 They are qualified professionals who provide research-based instruction and assessment.
 Teachers are committed to educating the whole child by working together with parents to find individualized solutions for the education of each student.
 Class sizes are kept purposefully small, so as to best serve the needs of each child and to encourage a family-like environment.